microsoft/language-server-protocol/_specifications/lsp/3.18/language/semanticTokens.md

 **Requesting a refresh of all semantic tokens**

 The `workspace/semanticTokens/refresh` request is sent from the server to the client.
 Servers can use it to ask clients to refresh the editors for which this server provides semantic tokens.
 As a result the client should ask the server to recompute the semantic tokens for these editors.
 This is useful if a server detects a project wide configuration change which requires a re-calculation of all semantic tokens.
-Note that the client still has the freedom to delay the re-calculation of the semantic tokens if for example an editor is currently not visible.
+Note that the client still has the freedom to delay the re-calculation of the semantic tokens if, for example, an editor is currently not visible.

 _Client Capability_: